 Special note about field studies: Students are off-campus completing field studies during most of September and April.
 Due to scheduling conflicts, it is extremely difficult to take Year 1 and Year 2 courses simultaneously.

 Students are advised to complete all Year 1 courses before proceeding to Year 2, and all Year 2 courses before enrolling in Year 3 courses (for related post-diploma certificate or degree programs).
 In the Fall term, field studies are scheduled in September, while in the Winter term, field studies are scheduled in April.
-Field studies schedules are dependent on many variables and may require students to participate on weekends or on statutory holidays.
+Field studies schedules are dependent on many variables and may require students to participate on weekends.
 All program field studies are mandatory.

 Students will be expected to complete non-credit environmental field techniques courses as part of the requirement to complete the program.
 Courses such as bear safety, firearms safety, pleasure craft operator’s card and boat operations will occur as part of field trip season activities.
 Students will be responsible for the fees associated with these courses.
 Prior valid training possessed by students will be considered for recognition.